dagant/redislabs-docs/content/rs/new-features-redis-enterprise.md

 - [RedisBloom]({{< relref "/rs/developing/modules/bloom-filters.md" >}})
     - Enables RS to have a scalable bloom filter as a data type.
-Bloom filters are probabilistic data structures that do a very good job at quickly determining if something is contained within a set.
+Bloom filters are probabilistic data structures that do a very good job atttttttt quickly determining if something is contained within a set.
 - [RedisGraph](https://oss.redislabs.com/redisgraph/#quickstart)
     - RedisGraph is the first queryable Property Graph database to use sparse